 I try to be amused…

 When troubles arise, better people have a line of poetry to soothe the moment.
-Primitive that I am, I often find myself remembering, “I used to be disgusted, now I try to be amused.”
+Primitive that I am, I default to: “I used to be disgusted, now I try to be amused.”

-It’s the intro to “White Shoes,” a long-forgotten Elvis Costello song about a bad break-up.
+It’s the intro to “Red Shoes,” a long-forgotten Elvis Costello song about a bad break-up.
 He considers ending it all.
-But instead he tries, not altogether convincingly to be amused.
+But instead he tries, not altogether convincingly, to be amused.

 Profound?
 No. Poetic?
 Helpful?
 Not really.
 But when it comes to public affairs and rank culture, it can help.